Caught on the high seas: shipping companies and governments faced with sanitary landing restrictions

 "We have failed our crew members"

-From the other side of the path, ports are also aware of the importance of crew turnover.
-“We have failed our crew members by not having made visible the importance of their work to local governments”Says Juan Carlos Croston, VP Marketing & Corporate Affairs, Manzanillo International Terminals, in a sense mea culpa of the entire industry and that he shared in an exclusive conversation with MundoMaritimo.
+From the other side of the spectrum, ports are also aware of the importance of crew replacement. «"We have failed our crew members by not having made the importance of their work visible to local governments."Says Juan Carlos Croston, VP Marketing & Corporate Affairs, Manzanillo International Terminals, in a sense mea culpa of the entire industry and that he shared in an exclusive conversation with MundoMaritimo.

-The problem is that, despite facing a common problem, there is no dialogue focused on the crew.
-“There is no standardization of protocols, both maritime and sanitary ”reveals Croston, who stresses that it's the "technical part of how-to" where systems fail.
-“In some parts of the world they have managed to establish certain protocols for the replacement of crew members, as is the case of Singapore, which prepared a document and is applying it, together with some ports in Europe and the Caribbean.
-The issue is that we have not made the issue visible to those who make decisions in this regard”, adds the MIT-PAN executive, who is also president of the Caribbean Shipping Association.
+The problem is that, despite facing a common problem, there is no dialogue focused on the crew members. «There is no standardization of protocols, both maritime and health., reveals Croston, who highlights that it is the 'technical part of how to do it' where the systems fail. «In some parts of the world they have managed to establish certain protocols for the replacement of crew members, as is the case of Singapore, which developed a document and is applying it, along with some ports in Europe and the Caribbean.
+The issue is that we have not made the issue visible to those who make the decisions in this regard., adds the MIT-PAN executive, who is also president of the Caribbean Shipping Association.

 Source